Skip to Content

 Where It Fits

-ROS/MCAP logs -> hephaes (profile + map + convert) -> Parquet/TFRecord + manifest
+ROS/MCAP logs -> hephaes (inspect + draft + preview + save + convert) -> Parquet/TFRecord + manifest

 In the full local stack: